 - The top languages and countries where apps like yours have been installed

 - The percentage of installs that come from users of those languages

 - Further information to help inform your go-to-market plans for these countries

-Think about the language your chosen market speaks, but only localise when you have to.
+Think about the language your chosen market speaks, but only localize when you have to.
 For instance, 87% of Dutch people speak English so you may not need to translate your site for them.
-However, in Poland 95% prefer website in Polish.2 This indicates towards similar kinds of user behaviour for mobile applications.
+However, in Poland 95% prefer website in Polish.2 This indicates towards similar kinds of user behavior for mobile applications.
 Researching local preferences and managing multi-regional and multi-lingual apps is made a lot easier with Market Finder.
-It gives you all the support and tools you need including in-depth guides and insights about localising in your new market.
+It gives you all the support and tools you need including in-depth guides and insights about localizing in your new market.